 I found the section on counting objects by groups particularly fascinating.
 She first points out that when kids count by groups without actually counting objects, it can lead to misconceptions (back to that CRA idea).
 What can result is students pointing to single objects and counting by, say, 2s, because they don’t completely understand the idea behind counting by groups.
 We actually reinforce that misconception when we ask kids to count by nickels or dimes, because they point to one object but count by 5s or 10s.
 So what does that mean in the classroom?
 To me it means children need lots of concrete practice counting objects in groups prior to recitation.

 Maybe it’s just me, but I automatically thought of having a checklist to keep track of students’ progress along these phases.
-Click here or on the picture to grab a copy.
-It’s a Word document so you can edit it and add your kiddos.
+Use the links below to grab yours!

 I hope you enjoyed this chapter as much as I did!
 See you next Monday night for Chapter 2.